What are alignment sticks?

 Alignment sticks are simple tools that help you fine-tune your setup, aim, and swing path.
 They’re basically your secret weapon for building a repeatable, reliable swing—whether you’re on the range, at home, or even just visualizing your game.

-How they can help your golfing
+How can they help your golfing?

 Because even great swings break down without a solid foundation.
 Alignment sticks help you:

-- Dial in your aim: Make sure your feet, hips, shoulders, and clubface are all working together
+- Dial in your aim: Make sure your feet, hips, shoulders, and clubface are all working together.

-- Train your swing path: Build muscle memory for inside-out or square paths, depending on your goals
+- Train your swing path: Build muscle memory for inside-out or square paths, depending on your goals.

-- Work on ball position: Get consistent with where you place the ball in your stance
+- Work on ball position: Get consistent with where you place the ball in your stance.

-- Fix common mistakes: Like coming over the top, sliding, or early extension
+- Fix common mistakes: Like coming over the top, sliding, or early extension.

-- Stay intentional: They force you to stop, reset, and actually think about each rep
+- Stay intentional: They force you to stop, reset, and actually think about each rep.

 How to use them

-- Parallel alignment: Place one stick at your feet and one on your target line to check aim
+- Parallel alignment: Place one stick at your feet and one on your target line to check aim.

-- Ball position: Drop a stick perpendicular to your stance to train consistency
+- Ball position: Drop a stick perpendicular to your stance to train consistency.

-- Swing path drills: Create a narrow gate to groove an inside path or avoid early extension
+- Swing path drills: Create a narrow gate to groove an inside path or avoid early extension.

-- Putting line: Use it on the green to work on start line and face control
+- Putting line: Use it on the green to work on start line and face control.